flairNLP/flair/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md

 ## Combining BERT and Flair

 You can very easily mix and match Flair, ELMo, BERT and classic word embeddings.
-All you need to do is instantiate each embedding you wish to combine and use them in a StackedEmbedding.
+All you need to do is instantiate each embedding you wish to combine and use them in a `StackedEmbedding`.

 For instance, let's say we want to combine the multilingual Flair and BERT embeddings to train a hyper-powerful multilingual downstream task model.
 First, instantiate the embeddings you wish to combine: